Peter King: Monday Morning QB—Gil Brandt on Draft

 Ten Things I Think I Think

 1. I think Baltimore signing Robert Griffin III doesn’t mean anything about the Ravens’ draft-weekend intentions.
-If there’s a quarterback there at 16 (Lamar Jackson?) who the Ravens love, they’ll take him.
+If there’s a quarterback there at 16 (Lamar Jackson?) whom the Ravens love, they’ll take him.
 As they should.
-Since Flacco won the Super Bowl for Baltimore, there have been five seasons played in the NFL.
+Since Joe Flacco won the Super Bowl with Baltimore, there have been five seasons played in the NFL.
 In those five seasons combined, 31 quarterbacks have started at least 40 games.
 Flacco is 30th in passer rating in those five seasons, at 82.1.

-2. I think if HBO intended to show Joe Paterno as an altogether doddering old man who had no business coaching Penn State in his last few years in “Paterno” Saturday night, HBO succeeded.
+2. I think if, in “Paterno,” HBO intended to show Joe Paterno as an altogether doddering old man who had no business coaching Penn State in his last few years, HBO succeeded.
 I have no dog in this fight, and there is no question whatsoever that Paterno was allowed to coach that team far too long.
 But was it really that bad?
 Was he really that bad?
 Check out Conor Orr’s commentary on “Paterno.”

 3. I think one of the best free-agent signings of the second wave of the free market is New England procuring wide receiver Jordan Matthews after his lost and injured season with Buffalo in 2017.
-New England signed him for one year and about $4 million.
+New England signed him to a one-year deal worth up to $1.7 million including incentives.
 Mike Reiss reported in his Sunday column that Matthews wanted to play with Tom Brady and, presumably, could have signed for more years and money elsewhere.
-Love this for the Patriots because Matthews will play this year at 26, is now healthy, and in his three NFL seasons prior to 2017 with Philadelphia, averaged 75 catches and 891 yards.
+Love this for the Patriots because Matthews will play this year at 26, is now healthy, and in his three NFL seasons before 2017 with Philadelphia, averaged 75 catches and 891 yards.
 He’s the kind of big target (6'3") the Patriots and Brady needed.

 4. I think I don't understand why uniform numbers can’t be simple.
 Just like I never understood why the Bucs made the numbers on their new uniforms unintelligible, I don’t get Tennessee’s new digits either.
 Why can’t a 2 look like a 2, and not a Z?
 Why make numbers make you do a triple-take?

 5. I think, while I’m on my 60-year-old-man riff, what’s up with “uniform launch parties” or “uniform unveilings?”
-I see the Jaguars are having one April 19, on the heels of Tennessee drawing 20,000 for theirs last week.
-I don’t get unveiling uniforms being a news event.
+I see the Jaguars are having one April 19, on the heels of the Titans drawing 20,000 for theirs last week.
+I don’t get the unveiling of uniforms being a news event.
 How did we get to this point?
 You know, it’s okay to not have everything be a big event.
 It’s okay for teams to say, “We’ve got nothing going on this week.
 Go cover something else.”
 And it’s okay for media to say, “We’ll run a photo of your next uniform on our site.
 That’s enough.”
 And be done with it.

 6. I think now I’ll stop screaming for you to get off my lawn.

-7. I think this Johnny Manziel admission to Dan Patrick just really rubbed me the wrong way: “Guys are good in the NFL because they know film, they study hard, and they work even harder in the off-season.
+7. I think this Johnny Manziel admission to Dan Patrick just really rubbed me the wrong way: “Guys are good in the NFL because they know film, they study hard, and they work even harder in the offseason.
 I didn’t know that.
-I feel like if Cleveland did any of their homework, they would have know that I’m a guy that didn’t come in every day and watch film … When I get to Cleveland, I have a quarterback in the room [Brian Hoyer] that’s not helping me.
+I feel like if Cleveland did any of their homework, they would have known that I’m a guy that didn’t come in every day and watch film … When I get to Cleveland, I have a quarterback in the room [Brian Hoyer] that’s not helping me.
 And it’s not really his job to, but nobody was there, helping me.
 And it was hard.
 I struggled … There was a lot of winging it, and not a lot of, you know, knowing what I was doing.”

 One: It’s not the starting quarterback’s job to help the backup take the job from him.
 It would be nice if the starter did that, but in my experience, many more starting quarterbacks over time have been okay but not super-helpful to the first-round pick who’s there to put the starter out of business.
 Two: “Nobody was there, helping me.”
 What?
 Dowell Loggains, quarterback coach, and Kyle Shanahan, offense coordinator … They didn’t help?
 They weren’t there to help?
 Their office doors were closed?
 That is, to be charitable, a disingenuous claim by Manziel.
 To be uncharitable, it is downright lame.